vanillaSlice/the-mono/learning/development/the-clean-coder/README.md

 ## Chapter Four: Coding

-* Be prepared.
-Don't write code when you're tired or worried.
+* Be prepared; don't write code when you're tired or worried
 * Avoid "the Zone" you can lose context here
 * Don't be rude when interrupted
 * Pairing can help with writer's block